-DataSpell displays databases and schemas that you selected to be displayed.
+DataSpell displays databases and schemas that you selected to be displayed in the Database tool window.
 It can be useful if you have many databases and schemas.
 Also, by using this approach, you define which schemas you want to introspect.
 During introspection, DataSpell loads the metadata from the database and uses this data later.

 Create a schema